 Catherine Buni is a writer and editor whose work has appeared in The Atlantic online and The New York Times.

-Books cited and recommended
+Books about writing cited and recommended

 - Elizabeth Alexander, The Black Interior: Essays